About RCTB

 Introduction to the Raptor Center and Our History

-There is so much work to do to capitalize on all that this area has to offer.
+There is so much work to do.
 We are thankful for the time and resources that our board, members, volunteers and donors contribute to The Raptor Center of Tampa Bay.
-We hope that you will join us in our future endeavors to advance the work outlined in this Strategic Plan.
+We hope that you will join us in our future endeavors to advance the work to Save the Planet.

 Sincerely,